 Employers have clearly defined responsibilities under the Occupational Safety and Health Act of 1970.
 The following list expands those basic responsibilities that are stated throughout the OSHA standards.

 The list above reflects the fact that the employer has control of work and workplace conditions.
 Tied to that control is accountability.
-Now let's look at the general responsibilities employees have to their employer?
+Now let's look at the general responsibilities employees have to their employer.

-Although OSHA does not cite employees for violations of their responsibilities, each employee must comply with all occupational safety and health standards and all rules, regulations, and orders issued under the Act that are applicable.
+Although OSHA does not cite employees for violations of their responsibilities, each employee must comply with all occupational safety and health standards and all rules, regulations, and orders issued under the Act that apply.
 Employee compliance is not likely unless the employer holds its employees accountable.
 Think of it this way: the employer is held accountable to OSHA standards, while the employee is held accountable to the employer standards.

 One effective strategy for communicating this "chain of command" for accountability is for the employer to use language stressing that employees comply with the "company's safety rules" rather than the OSHA rules.
 Instead of having an "OSHA Manual," construct an "XYZ, Inc. Safety Manual."